Skip to content

 Change rooms are spacious and very well-equipped with quality shampoo, conditioner and body wash, hair dryers and straighteners.
 Gender-neutral changing areas are available.

-How Much: The price of Thermea Whitby’s Thermal Experience is $110 any day of the week.
+How Much: Thermea Whitby’s Thermal Experience is $119 any day of the week.
 It is not included if you book a massage or treatment.
-Adding access to the Kalla flotation pool is $58.
+I’ll say this again because it’s unique among Nordic Spas around here: if you book a massage you still have to pay the full price for the waters.
+Adding access to the Kalla flotation pool is $59 and very much worth it.
 Rhassoul product for your hammam experience is an additional $58.
 Various packages with treatments and meals are available.
 At check-in, they require a pre-authorization of $150 per person on your credit card.
 Any amount not spent on food/drinks will be returned at check-out.
 Once inside you can stay as long as you like.